tedconf/symfony-doc-unofficial/getting-started/en/05-Project-Setup.markdown

  | `templates/` | The global template files

 >**TIP**
->When calling the `generate:app` task, you have also passed two security related
+>When calling the `generate:app` task, you have also passed two security-related
 >*options*:
 >
 >  * `--escaping-strategy`: Enables output escaping to prevent XSS attacks
 >  * `--csrf-secret`: Enables session tokens in forms to prevent CSRF attacks
 >
->By passing these two optional options to the task, you have secured your
+>By passing these two optional arguments to the task, you have secured your
 >future development from the two most widespread vulnerabilities found on the
 >web.
 That's right, symfony will automatically take security measures on your
 >behalf.
 >
 >If you know nothing about
 >[XSS](http://en.wikipedia.org/wiki/Cross-site_scripting) or
->[CSRF](http://en.wikipedia.org/wiki/CSRF), take the time to learn more these
+>[CSRF](http://en.wikipedia.org/wiki/CSRF), take the time to learn more about
->security vulnerabilities.
+>these security vulnerabilities.

 ### Directory Structure Rights

-Before trying to access your newly created project, you need to set the write permissions on the `cache/` and `log/` directories to the appropriate levels so that your web server can write to them:
+Before trying to access your newly created project, you need to set the write permissions on the `cache/` and `log/` directories to the appropriate levels, so that your web server can write to them:

     $ chmod 777 cache/ log/